- QI CPD

 - Students integrating antimicrobial stewardship into their education, such as performing antimicrobial prescribing audits, drawing up clinical guidelines or other techniques.

-Applications and nominations must be received by 13 January 2023.
+Applications must be received by 12th January 2024.

 Want to know more about VetTeamAMR?

 - Access our VetTeamAMR learning platform to access courses and resources to help you instil antimicrobial stewardship among your team.
 It includes: